 Children's sexual behaviour exists on a wide continuum, from normal and developmentally expected to inappropriate, problematic, abusive and violent.
 Problematic, abusive and violent sexual behaviour is developmentally inappropriate and may cause developmental damage.
 A useful umbrella term is "harmful sexual behaviour" (HSB).
 The term has been widely adopted in child protection and is used in this advice.
 HSB can occur online and/or face to face and can also occur simultaneously between the two.
 HSB should be considered in a child protection context.
-When considering HSB, ages and the stages of development of the children are critical factors (See Simon Hackett's continuum model later in this document).
+When considering HSB, ages and the stages of development of the children are critical factors.
+Designated Safeguarding Leads in TMET have been trained in using the Brook Traffic Light tool to guide their response to instances of HSB.